Lynn Gilderdale

-Lynette "Lynn" Gilderdale (20 September 1977 – 4 December 2008), also known on the internet as Jessie Oliver, was a British woman with a severely diminished quality of life from chronic fatigue syndrome (referred to as myalgic encephalomyelitis in the United Kingdom) who died by suicide after taking a morphine overdose after she decided she no longer wanted to endure the pain from the illness.
+Lynette "Lynn" Gilderdale (20 September 1977 – 4 December 2008), also known on the internet as Jessie Oliver, was a British woman with a severely diminished quality of life from chronic fatigue syndrome (also known as myalgic encephalomyelitis) who died by suicide after taking a morphine overdose after she decided she no longer wanted to endure the pain from the illness.
 She was assisted by her mother, Bridget Kathleen "Kay" Gilderdale, who was subsequently charged with attempted murder and was eventually given a one-year conditional discharge after admitting to assisting with her daughter's suicide.

 Early life

 She spent her early life in Burwash, East Sussex, in south-eastern England.
 She later moved with her family to nearby Stonegate where she attended school.
 She participated in sailing and other sports, was captain of her school netball team, and won prizes for ballet.

 Her father, Richard Gilderdale, was a police officer in East Sussex and has been latterly employed in a civilian role for the force.
 Her mother was an auxiliary nurse, then an accountant, but from 1992 was Lynn's full-time carer.